sojs-coder/forge/docs/api/PhysicsBody.md

 The `PhysicsBody` part gives a `GameObject` physical properties, allowing it to be affected by the `PhysicsEngine`.

+## Constructor

+`new PhysicsBody({ isStatic, density, friction, restitution })`

+-   `isStatic?: boolean`
+    If `true`, the object will not be affected by gravity or other forces.
+Defaults to `false`.

+-   `density?: number`
+    The density of the object.
+Defaults to `0.001`.

+-   `friction?: number`
+    The friction of the object.
+Defaults to `0.1`.

+-   `restitution?: number`
+    The bounciness of the object.
+Defaults to `0`.

 ## Properties

+-   `body: Body | null`
+    The Matter.js body object associated with this physics body.

 -   `isStatic: boolean`
     If `true`, the object will not be affected by gravity or other forces.
-Defaults to `false`.

 -   `density: number`
     The density of the object.
-Defaults to `0.001`.

 -   `friction: number`
     The friction of the object.
-Defaults to `0.1`.

 -   `restitution: number`
     The bounciness of the object.

-Defaults to `0`.
+-   `initialized: boolean`
+    A boolean indicating whether the physics body has been initialized.

 ## How it Works